 We are an incorporated society and our members vote on resolutions at an AGM (annual general meeting) held every November.
 VSA is guided by our Kaitakawaenga and a governing body of nine people.
 The Council meets five or six times each year to agree ongoing policy and activities.
 Our council works closely with VSA’s CEO, Stephen Goodman, to oversee policy and strategic implementation.

 Stephen Goodman (MNZM), VSA’s Chief Executive Officer

-Stephen has extensive experience operating throughout the Pacific and South East Asia, including deploying twice on operations, firstly to East Timor (now Timor Leste) in 2001 where he was part of an international team assisting the development of the new nation’s security structure in the lead up to independence, then to the Solomon Islands in 2004 where he was the Senior National Officer commanding the New Zealand Defence Force contingent to the Regional Assistance Mission Solomon Islands (RAMSI).
+Stephen has extensive experience operating throughout the Pacific and South East Asia, including deploying twice on operations; firstly to East Timor (now Timor Leste) in 2001 where he was part of the United Nations military presence leading up to independence, then to the Solomon Islands in 2004 where he was the Senior National Officer for the New Zealand Defence Force contingent to the Regional Assistance Mission Solomon Islands (RAMSI).
 From 2008 until 2010 Stephen was the Defence Attaché within the New Zealand High Commission in Singapore.
 Stephen was made a Member of the New Zealand Order of Merit (MNZM) in the 2005 New Year Honours for his leadership role in operations.
 He has a Masters in Philosophy from Massey University, and a Master of Arts from Deakin (Australia) University, and is a Fellow of the Centre for Defence and Strategic Studies in Canberra, Australia.